martinozanetti/martinozanetti.github.io/aboutme.md

 # My CV

-Here you can find my [Curriculum Vitae](https://github.com/martinozanetti/martinozanetti.github.io/blob/7a022338e15f15ccd74246b2aac830684c8a12ef/assets/docs/MartinoZanetti%E2%80%93CV.pdf).
+Here you can find my
+<a href="https://github.com/martinozanetti/martinozanetti.github.io/raw/7a022338e15f15ccd74246b2aac830684c8a12ef/assets/docs/MartinoZanetti%E2%80%93CV.pdf" download>Curriculum Vitae</a>.

 If you want to know more about my experiences not related to professional life, you can go ahead through this post.